B.F. SCOTT

 “Madam,” Ryan said, lifting my hand to his lips for a courtly kiss.

 “What?”
-My eyes lifted to his, startled.
+My eyes lifted to his, my smile wide.

 “Off to yon chariot, it awaits.”

 He raised his eyebrows at Beth.
-“Oh, I don’t suppose we

-can persuade you to rein the horse?” he asked with exaggerated innocence.
+“Oh, I don’t suppose we can persuade you to rein the horse?” he asked with exaggerated innocence.

-time in drama,” she said, puckering her lips.
+Beth shook her head as she stood and collected her trash.
+“You spend way too much time in drama,” she said, puckering her lips.
 “I will give you a ride back to your car.”

 He threw his arms over her shoulders and kissed her cheek.

-“You are rotten to the core, Ryan Dupree,” she said, grinning and pushing him from
+“You are rotten to the core, Ryan Dupree,” she said, grinning and pushing him from her.

 He shrugged, undeterred, and pulled me toward the door.
 “I know.
-But you still love
+But you still love me,” he hollered over his shoulder.

 “Find the book,” a soft voice said.
 “You must find the book.”